Towards Convexity in Anomaly Detection: A New Formulation of SSLM with Unique Optimal Solutions: Introduction and Background

 Anomaly detection, also known as outlier detection, is a crucial task in data analysis and aims to recognize whether a new observation belongs to the same distribution as existing observations.
 It is applicable across a wide range of domains where detecting anomalous data patterns is crucial, including anomaly detection, quality control, fraud detection, image analysis, and remote sensing.
 In these applications, only large datasets of the `normal' or `positive' condition (also known as positive examples, labeled as $y_i=+ 1$) are encountered, and the goal is to classify data into this primary class while not explicitly modeling or considering other classes of `abnormalities' (also known as negative examples, labeled as $y_i=-1$).

-A wide array of anomaly detection methods exists, and the support vector machine (SVM) is one of the most popular tools for this purpose.
+A wide array of anomaly detection methods exists, and the support vector machine (SVM) and the neural networks are the most popular tools for this purpose \citep{JMLRsteinwart05a,zhou2024}.
 Several ``(hyper)sphere-based'' models have emerged among the various SVM-based approaches, each proving efficient and powerful in anomaly detection.
-These include the ball volume minimization model proposed by \cite{Scholkopf95}, the support vector data description (SVDD) \cite{Tax04}, the soft-boundary SVDD \cite{Tax99}, as well as its convexified variant introduced by \cite{Chang14}, and the small sphere and large-margin SVM (SSLM) \cite{wu2009small}.
+These include the ball volume minimization model (\citeauthor{Scholkopf95}, \citeyear{Scholkopf95}), the support vector data description (SVDD) (\citeauthor{Tax04} , \citeyear{Tax04}), the soft-boundary SVDD (\citeauthor{Tax99}, \citeyear{Tax99}), as well as its convexified variant (\citeauthor{Chang14}, \citeyear{Chang14}), and the small sphere and large-margin (SSLM) approach (\citeauthor{wu2009small}, \citeyear{wu2009small}).
 At the core of these methods lies the construction of a hypersphere that encapsulates normal instances while ensuring that most, if not all, of the normal data points lie within or on the boundary of the hypersphere.
 This often leads to quadratically constrained quadratic programming (QCQP) problems involving the radius and center point of the hypersphere.
 These methods, particularly SVDD and SSLM, offer numerous advantages.
 They exhibit robustness when dealing with high-dimensional data, can handle nonlinear relationships through kernelization, and demonstrate a strong ability to generalize well to unseen data.
 Furthermore, they are valued for their interpretability, as anomalies are identified based on their distance from the center of the hypersphere.